The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based sequence-to-sequence

-Travel distance is a measure of mobility, and travel bans serve to slow transmission.
-Numerous researchers have emphasized the importance of reducing mobility in order to prevent transmission by reducing the effective reproduction number \citep{flaxman2020estimating,dehning2020inferring,jia2020population}. \citet{chinazzi2020effect} simulated various levels of travel restriction, thereby mitigating the Chinese epidemic.
-Additionally, some authors developed a mobility network to simulate the effects of movement restrictions in France, Italy, and the United Kingdom \citep{galeazzi2021human} and of the lockdown-induced changes in Germany \citep{schlosser2020covid}.
-Both epidemiological models and mobility networks concur on the benefits of reduced mobility.
-However, it remains unclear which class of travel distance poses the greatest constraint on the epidemic spread and whether the spatio-temporal distribution of travel distance affects both confirmed cases and deaths.
-The daily number of trips taken by the population, which records various travel distances across all counties in the United States, enables the modelling of the various travel distances on epidemic trajectories.
+This change in travel distance serves as a proxy for mobility shifts and the effectiveness of travel restrictions in slowing the transmission of the virus.
+Numerous studies have emphasized that reducing mobility can effectively curb transmission by lowering the effective reproduction number of the virus \cite{flaxman2020estimating,dehning2020inferring,jia2020population}.
+For instance, Chinazzi et al. \cite{chinazzi2020effect} simulated different levels of travel reduction to assess their impact on mitigating the epidemic in China.
+Additionally, researchers have constructed mobility networks to model lockdown-induced changes in Germany \cite{schlosser2020covid} and simulate the effects of movement restrictions in France, Italy, and the UK \cite{galeazzi2021human}.
+Both epidemiological models and mobility networks underscore the benefits of reducing mobility.
+However, a critical question remains unanswered: which class of travel distance has the most significant impact on epidemic spread, and does the spatio-temporal distribution of travel distance affect both confirmed cases and deaths?
+The daily travel data, which records various travel distances at the county level throughout the United States, provides a unique opportunity to model the influence of different travel distances on epidemic trajectories.